 COSP

-To facilitate the exploitation of A Train data in numerical models, we are developing a system that allows to simulate the signal that CloudSat/CALIPSO would see in a model-generated world.
+To facilitate the exploitation of A Train satellite data in numerical models, we continue to develop a system called COSP that allows to simulate the signal that these satellites would see in a model-generated world.
 It is a flexible tool to simulate active instruments in models (climate, forecast, cloud-resolving).
-The ISCCP simulator is also included in the package.
+Satellites with simulators included in the tool include: CloudSat, CALIPSO, ISCCP, MISR, MODIS.

 There are several groups involved in the project: